Do I need a visa?

 Arrivals to the UK from either inside or outside of the EEA will be subject to immigration control and restrictions, meaning that shortly, both EEA and non-EEA nationals will be required to apply for a UK visa prior to travelling to the UK.

 The process of submitting a UK visa application can be difficult and complex.
-Our Manchester immigration solicitors are experts in all areas of immigration law, meaning we can alleviate this stress and take responsibility for your UK visa application or visa extension.
+Our Manchester immigration solicitors are experts in all areas of immigration law, meaning we can alleviate this stress and take responsibility for your UK visa application or UK visa extension.

 It is possible to make a UK visa application online directly to UKVI, or to post your visa application, without the help of a professional.